ArturZurawski/hacs_cmg_waste_collection/README.md

 CONF_STREET_ID = "street_id"                # "23868396"
 CONF_GROUP_NAME = "group_name"              # "Zabudowa jednorodzinna"
 CONF_SELECTED_WASTE_TYPES = "selected_waste_types"  # ["85873", "85874"]
+CONF_EVENT_TIME = "event_time"              # "6" (hour) or "all_day"
 ```

+**Important:** The `CONF_PERIOD_ID` is saved during initial configuration, but the integration **automatically fetches and uses the current period** on each data update.
+This ensures that when a new schedule period is published (e.g., for the next year), the integration seamlessly transitions to using it without requiring reconfiguration.

 ## Update Schedule